AADavin/Zombi/README.md

 In this model, genome event rates are specific for each branch of the species tree.
 Each time one new lineage emerges, a new value for its genome events rates its sampled from a user defined distribution (normal or lognormal), in which the mean corresponds to the value of the parent branch and the variance to the branch length

-#### Mode Gs - Selection model genome rates

-This model allows the user to take into account the importance of genes

 #### Mode Gu - User control of genome rates